-Donations made to charitable foundations are tax-deductible up to the amount of 20% of the taxable income of the donator or up to 4% of his or her total transaction volume, wages and salaries.
+Donations made to charitable foundations are tax deductible up to of 20% of the taxable income of the donator or up to 4% of his or her total transaction volume, wages and salaries.
 The precondition for a tax deduction of donations is that the income of the donator is subject to income tax and assessed to taxation.

 The first endowment with capital of a foundation or an external donation to its capital entitles the founder or the donator to a tax deduction under the condition that the founder is not the beneficiary to the capital in case the foundation is dissolved.

-This means that the founder is obliged to rid him or herself of the assets for good in favor of charitable purposes.
-Donations of natural persons to the capital reserve (vermögens stock) of a charitable foundation may be deductible for income or trade tax purposes up to a maximum amount of $\in 1$ million in addition to the general tax deduction for donations.
-Spouses who made an endowment or a donation to a charitable foundation and who are assessed jointly can deduct up to $\in 2$ million for donations additionally.
-Donations or endowments to the capital reserve of a charitable foundation can be deducted in the year of payment or in the nine years following.
-During this 10-year period, the maximum tax deduction of $\in 1$ million can be called upon only once.
+This means that the founder is obliged to deprive himself or herself of the assets for good in favor of charitable purposes.
+Donations of individuals to the capital reserve (Vermögensstock) of a charitable foundation may be deductible for income or trade tax purposes up to a maximum amount of ≤ 1 million in addition to the general tax deduction for donations.
+Spouses who made an endowment or a donation to a charitable foundation and who are assessed jointly can deduct up to an amount of ≤ 2 million for donations.
+Donations or endowments to the capital reserve of a charitable foundation can be deducted in the year of payment or in the 9 years following.
+During this 10-year period, the maximum tax deduction of ≤ 1 million (≤ 2 million for spouses) can only be requested once.